jeromecoupe/webstoemp/src/blogposts/2019-04-27-multilingual-sites-eleventy.md

 Because they live in subdirectories of our language directories, all those markdown files have that handy `locale` variable available.
 We can for example use it to create permalinks for all our posts.

-Instead of adding a `permalink` variable in each front-matter, we can simply add a `posts.js` or `posts.json` directory data file in each of our three `posts` folder with the following content:
+Instead of adding a `permalink` variable in each front-matter, we can simply add a `posts.js` or `posts.json` directory data file in each of our three `posts` folders with the following content:

 ```js
 {% raw %}